kristinemlarson/gnssIR_python/README.md

 There are stored defaults for analyzing the spectral characteristics of the data.
 If you want to override those run quickLook.py -h

+Examples:

+*  python quickLook.py gls1 2011 271 99  (uses defaults, which are usually ok for cryosphere
+ice/snow reflections)
+* python quickLook.py rec1 2008 271 99 - example where the system fails to find this file at UNAVCO